Natália Silva (fighter)

 Natália Miranda Cristina da Silva (born February 3, 1997) is a Brazilian professional mixed martial artist who competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025, she is #2 in the UFC women's flyweight rankings and #4 in the UFC women's pound-for-pound rankings.
+As of June 20, 2026, she is #1 in the Meta UFC women's flyweight rankings and as of October 21, 2025, she is #4 in the UFC women's pound-for-pound rankings.

 Background

 Natália Silva was born in Pingo-d'Água, a small town near Ipatinga, Brazil, and started her journey in martial arts at 16, initially through taekwondo in a voluntary social project.
 Her passion for competition grew, leading her to transition into MMA after a first fight invitation from friends at the age of 18.
 This shift allowed her to discover her true potential, connect with fellow fighters, and ultimately led her to the world of professional fighting.
 Her path eventually crossed with Jungle Fight, opening doors for her to pursue fighting as a career.